 - Internal Failure Costs

-- These are failures that are identified by the project.
+- These are failure costs that are identified by the project.

 - These are costs that occur before the product is released.